danchiacchio/scripts/py_vESXiDNS/README.md

 ## Script versions:
 py_vESXiDNS.py
 - This is the first script version
-- All features are enabled here
+- All features are enabled on this version

 py_vESXiDNS-v2.py
 - This is an enhance version of the first script